Welcome to Masai Mara wildlife.

 Best Time to Visit

-Late June to early October is the finest time to visit the Masai Mara, as this is when the wildebeest migration is at its peak.
-Midsummer can be crowded, so visit at the beginning or end of the season for the best wildlife viewing without the crowds.
-The migration’s timing varies slightly from year to year depending on the rainfall, but it normally takes place in the Mara from late July to early October, with July/August being the busiest time when the majority of the animals are present.
-If you want to observe the migration at other times of the year, you’ll have to travel to Tanzania and visit the Serengeti National Park.
+Late June to early October is the finest time to visit the Masai Mara.
+This is because when the wildebeest migration is at its peak..
+Midsummer can be crowded, so visit at the beginning or end of the season for the best wildlife viewing.
+The migration’s timing varies slightly from year to year depending on the rainfall.
+Although normally takes place in the Mara from late July to early October, with July/August being the busiest time when the majority of the animals are present.

 Masai mara wildlife